 During 2019, the Agency closed on the 2019 Series B Variable Rate Bonds (2019 B Bonds) with a par value of \$60.38 million.
-The proceeds from the 2019 B Bonds were used to refund the 2015 Series A (2015 A Bonds) and 2016 Series B (2016 B Bonds) Bonds which combined also had a par value outstanding of \$60.38 million.
-The 2015 A Bonds had a put date of March 10, 2020.
-The letter of credit supporting the 2016 B Bonds had a maturity date of December 1, 2020.
-There is no expected reduction of debt service or present value savings as a result of the refundings.
+The proceeds from the 2019 B Bonds were used to refund the 2015 Series A and 2016 Series B Bonds which combined also had a par value outstanding of \$60.38 million.
+There was no reduction of debt service or present value savings as a result of the refundings.

-The 2019 B Bonds are secured by an irrevocable transferable direct pay letter of credit (Letter of Credit) issued for the benefit of the owners of the 2019 Series B Bonds.
-The interest rates on the 2019 Series B Bonds is adjusted daily, and bondholders may require repurchase of the 2019 Series B bonds at the time of such interest rate adjustments.
+The 2019 B Bonds are secured by an irrevocable transferable direct pay letter of credit (Letter of Credit) issued for the benefit of the owners of the 2019 B Bonds.
+The interest rates on the 2019 B Bonds is adjusted daily, and bondholders may require repurchase of the 2019 B bonds at the time of such interest rate adjustments.
 Through the Letter of Credit, the Agency has the right of direct offset with its lender for any repurchases.
 These bonds have a contractual maturity of January 1, 2042.
 The Letter of Credit has a contractual maturity of December 19, 2024.
-The interest rate at December 31, 2019 on the 2019 Series B Bonds was 1.62%.
+The interest rate at December 31, 2020 on the 2019 B Bonds was 0.09%.